 3. Footwork

-- After every shot, go to your basic stance and get ready for any stroke.
+- After every shot, go to your basic stance and prepare for any stroke.

-- Move only 2 or a maximum of three steps frontward or backyard.
+- Move only two or a maximum of three steps frontward or backyard.

 - Move only 1 step sideward.